Joint Learning using Mixture-of-Expert-Based Representation for Speech Enhancement and Robust Emotion Recognition: Related Works

 To reduce computational cost and address the mismatch between speech intelligibility and model recognition performance, MTL offers a promising solution by enabling the joint optimization of multiple objectives.
 Several studies have shown that incorporating reconstruction loss as an auxiliary objective can enhance SER performance \cite{wilf_2021_1, khorram_2017_1, leem_2021_1, goncalves_2025_1}.
 However, these approaches primarily focus on reconstructing intermediate feature representations rather than the waveform itself.
 As a result, their practical utility in applications requiring human-audible outputs remains limited.

-Speech \emph{self-supervised learning} (SSL) models have demonstrated strong performance across a wide range of speech processing tasks \cite{baevski_2020_1, hsu_2021_1, chen_2022_1, yang_2021_1, tsai_2022_1}, including both SE \cite{hung_2022_1, song_2023_1, zhao_2022_1} and SER \cite{wang_2021_1, atmaja_2022_1, naini_2025_1}.
+Speech \emph{self-supervised learning} (SSL) models have shown strong performance across speech tasks \cite{baevski_2020_1, hsu_2021_1, chen_2022_1, yang_2021_1, tsai_2022_1}, including both SE \cite{hung_2022_1, song_2023_1, zhao_2022_1} and SER \cite{wang_2021_1, atmaja_2022_1, naini_2025_1}.
 Therefore, there is a strong motivation to adopt a unified SSL backbone for MTL involving both tasks.
 Our previous work further supports this direction, showing that jointly learning SE and SER from shared SSL representations improves SER robustness under unseen noisy conditions without compromising SE performance \cite{tzeng_2025_1}.

 Although MTL offers potential benefits through shared representation learning, MTL models do not always outperform their single-task counterparts across all tasks in practice \cite{luong_2015_1, kaiser_2017_1}.
 This inconsistency is often attributed to several inherent challenges, including gradient interference between tasks, training instability, and imbalanced learning dynamics caused by differences in task complexity.
 To address these issues, various strategies have been proposed.
 One such approach is uncertainty-based loss weighting \cite{kendall_2018_1}, which introduces task-dependent homoscedastic uncertainty as learnable parameters to dynamically adjust the contribution of each task’s loss.
 This strategy allows the model to adaptively balance the competing objectives, without requiring manual loss reweighting.